TerribleBrad/Streamlined-Skyrim/README.md

 These steps are only needed if you install the Modlist for the first time.
 If you are updating the Modlist, jump straight to [Updating](#updating).

-### Anniversary Edition Update is Required!
+### Fully Update Your Game in Steam!
-Streamlined Skyrim now is compiled with the Anniversary Edition Update of Skyrim.
-Anniversary Edition DLC is not needed just the most recent update.
-However, it does not support any of the Creation Club content!
+Streamlined Skyrim now is compiled with the most recent update of Skyrim SE.
+Anniversary Edition DLC is not required just the most recent update.
+Having installed the AE DLC is fine too.
+However, Streamlined does not support any of the Creation Club content!
 Support is forfeit if you use Creation Club Mods!
-If you have installed all of the Creation Club content you can simply disable all of them in MO2.

 #### Installing Microsoft Visual C++ Redistributable Package